lasersquad0/LogEngine2/README.md

 # LogEngine2

-LogEngine2 C++ logging library
+C++ logging library

 ## Overview
-LogEngine2 is the C++ library for easy and flexible logging to files.
+LogEngine2 is the C++ library for easy and flexible logging.
-This is second and completely redesigned from scratch version of old LogEngine library.
+This is second and completely redesigned from scratch version of previous LogEngine library.

+Main advantages are:
+ * simple
+ * easy to use
+ * platform independent
-The main advantages are: simple, easy to use, platform independent, small amount of source code.
+ *small amount of source code.

 Bug reports are welcome.
 Please use the Github bug tracking system at https://github.com/lasersquad0/LogEngine2.

-See testXXX.cpp files from test/ directory as an examples of using logengine library.
+See testXXX.cpp files from test/ directory as an examples of using logengine library in addition to examples below.
-See test/testFiles/example.lfg - for full description of logengine parameters file.
+See test/testFiles/example.lfg - for full description of LogEngine parameters file.

-Email to the current maintainer at lasersquad@gmail.com.
+Current maintainer: lasersquad@gmail.com.

 ## Install
 #### Microsoft Windows
-Use MSVC project from folder prj/msvc/LogEngine/ to build LogEngine.lib (or LogEngined.lib for Debug configuration).
+Use MSVC project from prj/msvc/LogEngine/ folder to build LogEngine2_64.lib (or LogEngine2d_64.lib for Debug configuration).

 See prj/msvc/testLogEngine (or prj/Builder6/testLogEngine) for examples how to use LogEngine2.